-27.5 Risk To Capital
+27.4 Risk To Capital

-This includes potential risk of erosion resulting from withdrawals or cancellations of shares and distributions in excess of investment returns.
+This includes potential risk of erosion resulting from withdrawals or cancellations of Shares and distributions in excess of investment returns.

-27.6 Liquidity Risk
+27.5 Liquidity Risk

-In normal market conditions a Company's assets comprise mainly realisable investments which can be readily sold.
-A Company's main liability is the redemption of any shares that investors wish to sell.
+In normal market conditions the Company's assets comprise mainly realisable investments which can be readily sold.
+The Company's main liability is the redemption of any Shares that investors wish to sell.
 In general the Company manages its investments, including cash, such that it can meet its liabilities.
 Investments held may need to be sold if insufficient cash is available to finance such redemptions.
-If the sizes of the disposals are sufficiently large, or the market is illiquid, then there is a risk that either the investments might not be sold or the price at which they are sold may adversely affect the Net Asset Value of the Company.
-If there were significant requests for redemption of shares in the Company at a time when a large proportion of the Company's assets were invested in illiquid investments, then the Company's ability to fund those redemptions would be impaired and it might be necessary to suspend dealings in shares in the Company.
+If the size of the disposals are sufficiently large, or the market is illiquid, then there is a risk that either the investments might not be sold or the price at which they are sold may adversely affect the Net Asset Value of the Company.
+If there were significant requests for redemption of Shares in the Company at a time when a large proportion of the Company's assets was invested in illiquid investments, then the Company's ability to fund those redemptions would be impaired and it might be necessary to suspend dealings in Shares in the Company.

-27.7 Equities Risk
+27.6 Equities Risk